 The Second World War would end before the first national workers gave themselves to full-time service.
 Today there are approximately seventeen married couples in that category, plus half as many from abroad, plus various single ladies in assembly-related ministries.
 It was by coincidence that it was on the 100th anniversary of the formation of the Valencia assembly that Miss Minerva Rincn went from Venezuela to El Salvador to serve the Lord there.
-Also, Harry Rodrguez and Gilberto Torrens are in His work in Mexico.
-Three Venezuelan-born-and-raised workers have been commended by assemblies in the United States and Canada to full-time service: Jack Saword in El Salvador, Nelly Urbano Baker in the States and David Alves in Mexico.
+Also, Harry Rodrguez is in His work in Mexico.
+Venezuelan-born-and-raised workers have been commended by assemblies in the United States and Canada to full-time service: Jack Saword in El Salvador, Nelly Urbano Baker in the States.

 The Venezuelan tends to be a good gospel preacher, and the improving quality of ministry for Christians by overseers and others in recent years is cause for thanksgiving.
 National and regional three-day annual conferences are a key element, to the point that most of them are a crush.
 Valencia believes that their answer should be a semi-rural conference hall for two or three thousand souls.
 Saturday bi-monthly ministry meetings are held in rotation within each of ten geographic zones.
 Almost all the local churches own their own buildings, most of them inadequate due to lack of money or lack of foresight.